This circuit presents a simple bench power supply that is easy yet efficient with adjustable voltage and current monitoring.

 VE = 15 – 0.7 = 14.3V

-T2 will now be able to access the entire emitter side voltage of T1 when the pot VR1 slider arm is moved to the higher positive end, which will result in very strong conductivity.
+T2 will be able to access the entire emitter side voltage of T1 when the pot VR1 slider arm is moved to the higher positive end which will result in very strong conductivity.

-Through this action, the zener diode D1 and R1 will be directly connected.
-In other words, the zener voltage Vz and the base voltage VB of the T1 will now be exactly equal.
+Lets say the zener voltage Vz and the base voltage VB of the transistor T1 will be exactly equal.

 VE = Vz – 0.7